 Since I made the shift, Gentle Reader, from archeologist to author I have traveled more, not less.
 True, those travels have been for shorter lengths of time, but still this was an unexpected (if welcome) shift in my life.
 I thought that the thing I would miss most about archeology was traveling.
 More fool me.

-I travel as an author about 12 times a year.
-Some of those are overnight jaunts, some are long weekends, and one or two last over a week.
-In addition, I travel to visit friends and family (generally longer drives and stays of three or four days).
+I travel as an author about 12 times a year: overnight jaunts, long weekends, week+ writing retreats and 2-4 wk international jaunts.
+In addition, I travel to visit friends and family (generally longer drives and stays of 3-4 days).
 I didn’t realize how many packing foibles I had developed until the AB and I packed together for Comic Con.
 The AB is a well traveled beastie, but there were a few moments of shock on that adorable face as I twirled and stuffed, rolled and folded, tucked and pocketed.
 I whipped out checklists and specialized zipper baggies.
-I produced shoe holders and sock strategies.
+I produced shoe holders and book sock strategies.
 Items were shelled in sequences by weight, fragiles inside shoes and other odd occurrences.

-I thought I might share some tips with you Gentle Reader, as I prepare for my penultimate jaunt of 2012.
+And no, I thought I might share some packing tips with you Gentle Reader.

 I have a lot of luggage, and if you don’t travel as much as I do you probably don’t need it all, but here’s what I keep on hand.

 1.)
 3 piece cheap rolly set